Kubetorch offers a rich set of commands to offer you insight into running workloads at the individual and cluster level.

 Examples:

-$ kt secrets # list secrets in the default namespace $ kt secrets list -n my_namespace # list secrets in `my_namespace` namespace $ kt secrets -A # list secrets in all namespaces $ kt secrets create --provider aws # create a secret with the aws credentials in `default` namespace $ kt secrets create my_secret -v ENV_VAR_1 -v ENV_VAR_2 -n my_namespace # create a secret using env vars $ kt secrets delete my_secret -n my_namespace # delete a secret called `my_secret` from `my_namespace` namespace $ kt secrets delete aws # delete a secret called `aws` from `default` namespace
+$ kt secrets # list secrets in the default namespace $ kt secrets list -n my_namespace # list secrets in `my_namespace` namespace $ kt secrets -A # list secrets in all namespaces (note: requires cluster-wide RBAC) $ kt secrets create --provider aws # create a secret with the aws credentials in `default` namespace $ kt secrets create my_secret -v ENV_VAR_1 -v ENV_VAR_2 -n my_namespace # create a secret using env vars $ kt secrets delete my_secret -n my_namespace # delete a secret called `my_secret` from `my_namespace` namespace $ kt secrets delete aws # delete a secret called `aws` from `default` namespace

 SSH into a remote service.
 By default, will SSH into the first running pod.
 For Ray clusters, prioritizes the head node.